 You have legal ownership of a dwelling or land from the date of settlement of the contract of purchase (or if you have a right to occupy it at an earlier time, that time) until the date of settlement of the contract of sale.
 This period is called your ownership period.
-If the home is your main residence for the whole of the ownership period and you do not use it to produce assessable income, the home is fully exempt.
+If the dwelling is on 2 hectares of land or less, is your main residence for the whole of the ownership period and you do not use it to produce assessable income, the home is fully exempt.